open-forest-observatory/cv-itd-eval-2/README.md

    files that exist within the provided directory and saves a series of ttops files in a parallel directory.
 3. Compute the accuracy of the tree detections by (a) matching the detected trees to the observed (field-measured) trees based on horizontal distance and height difference using a refined version of the methods [published here](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13860), and then (b) based on the matches, computing recall, precision, and F-score.
 This is performed by `workflow/03_compute-detection-accuracy.R`, which saves an accuracy stats file as a CSV (separately for each ttops file) into a specified folder.
+This script leans heavily on functions defined in the (in-development) ofo R package, which you will need to clone from GitHub and load at the top of the script using `devtools::load_all`, since it is not published on CRAN.